Home » Recipe Index » Chicken Recipes

 What do you serve with this Chinese Salt and Pepper Chicken recipe?

-I love to serve this Chinese Salt & Pepper Chicken Wings with nothing but an ice cold beer.
-It’s a great party appetizer or game-day snack.
+I love to serve this Chinese Salt and Pepper Chicken Wings with ice cold beer.
+It’s a great party appetizer or game day snack.
+For a full finger food spread, add some Air Fryer Jalapeño Poppers, Jalapeño Popper Bites, Air Fryer Spring Rolls, Pork and Shrimp Wontons, or Air Fryer Empanadas.

-If you want to serve it as a meal, serve it with stir-fried vegetables and steamed rice.
+If you want to serve it as a meal, start with Wonton Soup or serve it with stir-fried vegetables and steamed rice.
 Or try this Chicken Fried Rice on a Blackstone Griddle.

 MORE CRUNCHY FRIED snack RECIPES YOU’LL LOVE